 This route is from our second mindful pub crawl, on 12 January 2017.

-Start at the Stoke Newington Tea House (4/5).
-As the name suggests, this place does tea.
+Start at the The Clarence Tavern, formerly known as Stoke Newington Tea House (4/5).
+As the old name suggests, this place does tea.
 Lots of tea.
-Over 100 of them in fact.
+It used to be over 100 of them (not sure how many there are now).
 But also “mocktail” versions of their cocktails, zero-alcohol beer – and even zero-alcohol Snuffle Dog Beer (yes they are dog-friendly too).

 Walk down Church Street to High Street, and on the corner is Three Crowns (4/5).
 A cosy pub with comfy leather seats.
 On the menu you’ll find non-alcoholic beer and a section of low and non-alcoholic wines, as well as several classy soft drinks.